Colorful Talks with Graphs: Human-Interpretable Graph Encodings for Large Language Models: Our Proposed Method

+\paragraph{Compressed prompting for localized queries.} The same translator supports a localized prompt construction.
+For a query node set $Q^{(i)}$ and a hop budget $k_n$, we define the retained node set

+When $k_n=-1$, no node filtering is applied.
+Otherwise, the prompt serializes only the induced subgraph on $R_{k_n}(Q^{(i)})$ and emits WL labels or color descriptors only for retained nodes.
+This node-level filtering is independent of the choice of textual encoding: it can be applied to the TLG-style baseline, to \lowl, to \cowl, or to \ourmethod.
+It therefore separates two effects that are otherwise confounded in long prompts: the amount of graph context given to the LLM and the type of structural descriptor used for the retained context.

-Our \ourmethod translator mixes all the above components and makes the suitable structure-aware prompts as $P^{(i)}=\tau(Q^{(i)}, S(V_s^{(i)}, E_s^{(i)}))$, which could be a simple concatenation as $P^{(i)}=[P_c^{(i)}\|P_{\text{cwl}}^{(i)}\|P_e^{(i)}\|P_q^{(i)}]$. \paragraph{Properties of the translation.} This color-based translation is structure-, similarity-, and order-preserving, while remaining human-interpretable and aligned with LLM inductive biases.
-The resulting color annotations form part of the translation function $\tau$ and are incorporated into the prompt.
-Figure \ref{fig:prompt-maxflow} (more examples are in Appendix \ref{app:prompt-struct}) shows an example prompt with max-flow.
+\paragraph{Properties of the translation.} This color-based translation is structure-, similarity-, and order-preserving, while remaining human-interpretable and aligned with LLM inductive biases.
+The computed labels and colors are the output of the translation function $\tau$ and are injected into the prompt.
+Examples of the prompt structure are in Appendix \ref{app:prompt-struct}.